 Peter Zoehler was born July 31, 18335, in the tiny village of Nuhweiler, the second child of Peter Zehler and Anna Maria Klasen.
 His birth was registered with the civil authorities at Wadern the following day5.
-Peter's baptismal record, however, indicates that he was born and baptized on the same day, that is the first of August4.
+Peter's baptismal record, however, indicates that he was born and baptized on the same day, which is the first of August4.
 This discrepancy would normally be considered an error in recording the baptism, expect the same discrepancy is also found in the records of four of his siblings.
-In every case, the date of birth found in the baptismal record is the date on which the birth was registered in Wadren and in each case the actually birth date in the civil records is one day earlier.
+In every case, the date of birth found in the baptismal record is the date on which the birth was registered in Wadern and in each case the actually birth date in the civil records is one day earlier.
 It is very unlikely this was an error, but a choice.
 Whether this was common practice or peculiar to the Zehler family is unknown.

 |Peter's' Birth Record|